mobomo/drupal-govcon-2021-training/phase3/README.md

 1. Back on EC2 Server, Go into container in order to run commands to include s3fs

-docker exec -it devcon_web sh
+docker exec -it govcon_web sh

 2. change into web root so composer works